 The Pooch Palace opened in February 1994.
 Celebrating this coming February will be 24 years, each birthday we enjoy a party to celebrate with our clients and their devotion.
 We provide group boarding, doggie day care and grooming/bathing in a converted 2-family, air-conditioned home that has been extensively renovated with care, cleanliness and versatility in mind.
-The Pooch Palace has residential living quarters for two live-in caretakers, and additional 2 -live-out caretakers plus two groomer and bathers, myself and husband Kim who performs maintenance and repairs to keep us all safe and having fun.
+The Pooch Palace has residential living quarters for two live-in caretakers, and additional 2 -live-out caretakers a groomer, myself and husband Kim who performs maintenance and repairs to keep us all safe and having fun.
 Over the years, Pooch Palace has changed, remodeled, adjusted our offerings to meet the current needs, and we still love them just the same.

 We have been published by CBS News; Boston Globe, Living Section; Boston Business Journal; Wall Street Journal; Animals Magazine from MSPCA; and NPR News.
 Watch a video about us here featured in the Watertown Tab.